Platform Innovation

 Advice works the same way.
 Rather than surfacing every anomaly as an alert, the inference engine generates proactive recommendations grounded in what it has learned about the household: a suggestion to adjust a routine, a note that activity patterns have shifted over the past week, a prompt for a welfare check based on accumulated context rather than a single event.

-Intelligent automation is the delivery layer.
+Automated response is the delivery layer.
 When inference reaches a defined confidence level, MQTT-driven actions execute on the gateway without waiting for a cloud response: a notification dispatched, a contact called, a door unlocked for a first responder, a connected device adjusted.
 Latency from trigger to action is measured in milliseconds.
 The cloud is not in the critical path.

 Explainability